leroywharris/post-install-config/README.md

 - Create the directory C:\PHP
 - Download PHP 7.3.8 and unzip the contents into C:\PHP
 - Download and install Visual C++
-- download and install MySQL 5.5.62
+- Download and install MySQL

 <h2>Configuration Steps</h2>